aquaman48/Projects/C Projects/Trivia_Game/Trivia-Game.md

 Alot of the code that was used here goes off the basics of the C language.
 The main concept that is used here is `switch:case` statements and the use of a `do-while` loop.

+### Libraries

+There are 3 libraries we must bring in to successfully debug our program.

+1. #include<stdio.h>
+2. #include<time.h>
+3. #include<stdlib.h>

+`stdio.h and stdlib.h are your basic general libraries.
+Since in our program we use the system("CLS") function we must include the time.h library as well.`

 ### Variables and Functions

 In this program and in the current form that it is in only really has 2 variables and 4 functions.
 One in which is global and the other is local for the functions.